-- Ensuring controls are in place prior to commencing work so that risks are kept to an acceptable level. - Pre-job planning to increase the reliability of work. - Identifying activities required for the job at the start of the day. - Document site level due diligence as well as potential areas of improvements. - Documenting the site specific workplace violence assessment. - Defining and labeling hazards within the job as follows:
+- Ensuring controls are in place prior to commencing work so that risks are kept to an acceptable level. - Pre-job planning to increase the reliability of work. - Identifying activities required for the job at the start of the day. - Document site level due diligence as well as potential areas of improvements. - Defining and labeling hazards within the job as follows: